lsst-it/ittn-006/index.rst

 We wish to build a modern approach to IT just close enough to the cutting edge to allow us remain current at the start of operations but preferably not quite the bleeding edge.
 To best support deployment we must have an element of research and development in the IT team.

-The general Cyber Infrastructure approach of LSST is layered as in the diagram :ref:`Cyber Infrastructure <fig-ci-lsst>` from :cite:`2019arXiv190713060O`
+The general Cyber Infrastructure approach of Rubin Observatory is layered as in the diagram :ref:`Cyber Infrastructure <fig-ci-lsst>` from :cite:`2019arXiv190713060O`

 .. figure:: images/CI-LSST.png